yoember/yoember.github.io/index.md

 * Read more about Ember controllers here: http://guides.emberjs.com/v2.6.0/controllers/

-Note: Ember.js still uses controllers, however the controller layer will be deprecated and removed from Ember.js 3.0.
+Note: Ember.js still uses controllers, however there were rummors, that the controller layer will be deprecated and removed from Ember.js 3.0.
+It looks, controllers will stay with us for a while, so don't worry too much.
 We use controllers to practice some interesting features, but later we will refactor our app and we will move most of the logic inside components.

 Add `isDisabled` property to the controller.
 Default value is `true`.